lfricken/ti/coup/readme.md

 1. Persistent: Gain a Stored Influence at the beginning of each of your turns
 1. Persistent: Gain 2 dice when participating in any Conflict
 1. Persistent: Gain 3 dice when participating in any Conflict
-1. Immediately discard this, then rearrange the fleets on up to two planets
+1. Immediately discard this, then examine two fleet cards, and you may deploy one
 1. Immediately discard this, then draw 2 fleet cards
 1. Immediately discard this, then pick any deployed fleet and discard it
 1. Immediately discard this, then take one Planetary Influence from any planet